jeffcollier05/stock-options-social/README.md

 [![ASP.NET Core](https://img.shields.io/badge/ASP.NET%20Core-8.0-blue.svg)](https://dotnet.microsoft.com/)
 [![Database](https://img.shields.io/badge/Database-MSSQL-blue.svg)](https://www.microsoft.com/en-us/sql-server)

 Welcome to TradeHarbor, your go-to social hub for stock option enthusiasts and traders!
-StockCollab is a dynamic platform designed for individuals passionate about stock options, where traders and investors can come together to share insights, create comments, and collaborate on their trades.
+TradeHarbor is a dynamic platform designed for individuals passionate about stock options, where traders and investors can come together to share insights, create comments, and collaborate on their trades.

 ## Table of Contents
 - [Technologies Used](#technologies-used)